is published by

 The language of the poet of his age mirrors the language of the Age of Exploration.

-During the Renaissance, the wisdom and knowledge of classical Greek and Roman writers provided fertile ground for the new-found growth of Renaissance learning and philosophy.
+During the Renaissance, the wisdom and knowledge of classical Greek and Roman writers provided fertile ground for the new-found flowering of Renaissance learning and philosophy.
 At the same time, Renaissance expansion into the physical world provided invaluable cross-pollination that increased the fecundity of Renaissance intellectual expansion.
-Of particular importance for the English was the physical exploration of the globe, necessary to garner wealth and maintain national security in the face of the rising might of other European countries, especially Spain.
+Of particular importance for the English was the physical exploration of the globe, necessary to garner wealth and maintain national security in the face of the rising might of other European countries, particularly Spain.
 A prime exponent of English exploration was Richard Hakluyt, whose encyclopedic work, The Principal Navigations, Voyages, Traffiques and Discoveries of the English Nation, widely and favorably publicized the exploits of English explorers and travelers.
 Records of journeys such as those detailed in Hakluyt’s work endowed English literature with new metaphors based on exploration and discovery.
 These metaphors are strongly and particularly expressed in the literary work of John Donne, and indelibly mark his writing with an evolution that provides an insight into the poet’s work.

 Hakluyt’s Voyages and Discoveries was first published in 1590.
 While the great age of European exploration and travel was waning even before the second edition appeared in 1600, there was still tremendous interest in voyages for adventure and profit.

-“The sagas of those who ventured with Renaissance curiosity and boldness across uncharted seas into the unknown beyond were enough to stir any man’s imagination, and few writings of the time are without some reference to the exploits they record.”1
+The sagas of those who ventured with Renaissance curiosity and boldness across uncharted seas into the unknown beyond were enough to stir any man’s imagination, and few writings of the time are without some reference to the exploits they record.
+(1)

 While much of Donne’s work cannot be dated accurately, certainly Juvenilia: Or Paradoxes and Problems belongs to the period of his own great explorations.

-“The evidence suggests that the ‘Paradoxes’, the verse satires, most of the elegies, some verse epistles, some lyrics, a few prose letters and ‘The Progress of the Soul’ predate Donne’s marriage in 1601.
-Most of this work seems to be the product of Donne’s time at the Inns of Court and just after.”6
+The evidence suggests that the ‘Paradoxes’, the verse satires, most of the elegies, some verse epistles, some lyrics, a few prose letters and ‘The Progress of the Soul’ predate Donne’s marriage in 1601.
+Most of this work seems to be the product of Donne’s time at the Inns of Court and just after.
+(6)

 The youthful excitement of adventure is particularly notable in Donne’s early poems, written during the years of the first edition of Voyages and Discoveries and his own travels.
-One excellent example is “Elegy XVIII: Love’s Progress,” attributed to the early 1590s.11 The poem itself is constructed around a conceit that mimics exploration.
+One excellent example is “Elegy XVIII: Love’s Progress,” attributed to the early 1590s.
+(11) The poem itself is constructed around a conceit that mimics exploration.
 As the title, “Love’s Progress,” indicates, the pursuit of love is like a journey of exploration.
 The poem treats the body of the poet’s lover as if it is a new world to be explored.
 As with any exploration, this journey has a beginning, incidents of discovery and adventure, and an end.
-Donne begins the poem, in fact, by immediately referring to the end: “Whoever loves, if he do not propose / The right true end of love, he’s one that goes / To sea for nothing but to make him sick.”12 What Donne says in these first lines is that love, like any voyage of exploration and discovery, should have a profitable outcome.
-Indeed, at the end of the poem he says that “Rich Nature hath in women wisely made / Two purses”13, conflating the fiscal rewards of exploration with the physical rewards of love.
+Donne begins the poem, in fact, by immediately referring to the end: “Whoever loves, if he do not propose / The right true end of love, he’s one that goes / To sea for nothing but to make him sick.”
+(12) What Donne says in these first lines is that love, like any voyage of exploration and discovery, should have a profitable outcome.
+Indeed, at the end of the poem he says that “Rich Nature hath in women wisely made / Two purses” (13), conflating the fiscal rewards of exploration with the physical rewards of love.

 Donne continues his extensive use of the metaphor of exploration in the third line, which intimates that the turmoils of love can be likened to the tossing of a ship in storm, for both cause sickness.

-“Donne’s experience with ships...is enough to prepare us for one of the main currents of his imagery from this source—the tendency to recall the more unpleasant aspects of sea travel and to consider all such travel as symbolizing progress through any medium beset with countless and inexorable perils.”14
+Donne’s experience with ships...is enough to prepare us for one of the main currents of his imagery from this source—the tendency to recall the more unpleasant aspects of sea travel and to consider all such travel as symbolizing progress through any medium beset with countless and inexorable perils.
+(14)

 The metaphor is extended when he refers to a woman’s brow as the sea, which causes problems for voyagers no matter what its aspect.
-“The brow becalms us when ’tis smooth and plain, / And when ’tis wrinkled, shipwrecks us again.”15 He then likens her nose to the major meridian which divides the hemispheres of the earth, which are her cheeks.16 Her lips are a creek of safe anchor17, her breasts Sestos and Abydos flanking the Hellespont18, and her abdomen “a boundless sea” dotted with “island moles.”19 All these geographical features are encountered on the journey to “her India.”20
+“The brow becalms us when ’tis smooth and plain, / And when ’tis wrinkled, shipwrecks us again.”
+(15) He then likens her nose to the major meridian which divides the hemispheres of the earth, which are her cheeks.
+(16) Her lips are a creek of safe anchor (17), her breasts Sestos and Abydos flanking the Hellespont (18), and her abdomen “a boundless sea” dotted with “island moles.”
+(19) All these geographical features are encountered on the journey to “her India.”
+(20)

-“Again and again among these images we find the “East,” and “India” serving as symbolic of all that is precious and desirable. . . .
-In Elegie XVIII, “Love’s Progress,” it becomes the goal of the lovemaker’s explorations.”21
+Again and again among these images we find the “East,” and “India” serving as symbolic of all that is precious and desirable….
+In Elegie XVIII, “Love’s Progress,” it becomes the goal of the lovemaker’s explorations.
+(21)

 The English people had entered late in discovering new trade routes to the East and new lands to the West.
 As a nation, England had to make the effort to discover new and apparently circumspect routes, like the Northeast and Northwest Passages.
 It was hoped that these routes would lead more directly to the treasures that were the goals of exploration and, at the same time, avoid the perils of the known trade routes.
 Donne’s conceit of exploration in “Love’s Progress” becomes thematic as he mirrors the English method in his metaphoric pursuit of the sexual reward of love.
 He begins the journey of love by describing the route most often followed, which is downward from the head of the woman to “her India.”
 There are, though, he points out, many difficulties in following this standard route—storms, shipwrecks, becalmings, savage ambushes, dangerous straits, and vast oceans to cross—before arriving at the source of the treasure.
 He suggests that the lover, like the English explorer seeking alternative, although less-direct routes to the Orient, would do better to embark upon a different and less traveled route which leads more leisurely and with fewer difficulties to the treasured prize.